 See information in About the books for details of book covers.

 Today workplace bullying, including sexual harassment, has a high profile.
-Together, Anne-Marie and Piers have worked on updating earlier research and will be publishing a series of new articles and case studies between November 2017 and April 2018.
+Together, Anne-Marie and Piers have continued to work on updating earlier research and they published a series of new articles and case studies in a variety of publications between November 2017 and April 2018, including Arts Professional in July 2017.

 The Handbook of Dealing with Workplace Bullying is dedicated to the former chair of the North and East London branch, the late and much-missed Billy Mc Coll, who said on LinkedIn: